Writing your nest book starts at Protagonist Crafts

 Are you ready to write a book?

 I know you’re probably eager to start writing your book since you’re reading this post, but if you’ve never tried your hand at writing fiction or if you don’t do some other kind of writing for a living, I’d advise you to wait and practise.
-Read about the craft of writing and do shorter writing practices, and get into the habit of writing regularly.
+Read about the craft of writing and do shorter writing practice sessions, and get into the habit of writing regularly.
+You could also start with these writing exercises.

 Commit to your story premise